derek-watson/jsUri/README.md

     new Uri('test.com?a=1&b=2&c=3&a=eh')
         .deleteQueryParam('a', 'eh')           // test.com/?a=1&b=2&c=3

-### Object Cloning

-Duplication (via `.clone()`) is an easy way to inflate an identical uri object, which you can muck around with as much as you like without destroying the original.
+Create an identical uri object with no shared state

     var baseUri = new Uri('http://localhost/')